 The Academic Partnership Engagement Experiment (APEX) program provided process navigation consultation services to EZTrain throughout the STTR award application process.
-APEX, a Department of the Air Force partnership intermediary program, is managed by Parallax Advanced Research a 501 c(3) nonprofit based in Dayton, Ohio.
-APEX is funded by the Department of the Air Force to provide process-navigation services, such as team matchmaking and proposal consulting, to small businesses and academic researchers around the USA who possess technologies and/or scientific capabilities that have the potential to advance U.S. national security interests.
+APEX, a Department of the Air Force partnership intermediary program funded by the Department of the Air Force to provide process-navigation services, such as team matchmaking and proposal consulting, to small businesses and academic researchers around the USA who possess technologies and/or scientific capabilities that have the potential to advance U.S. national security interests.

 What is EZTrain?

 EZTrain algorithmically identifies and collates disparate training data with minimal user input into one interactive dashboard.
 This dashboard provides end-to-end visibility into a unit’s readiness and provides data analytics/insights to drive continuous improvement in readiness management over time.
 EZTrain’s automated tools save time and streamline communications in all three key aspects of training: preparation, execution, documentation.
 They have tested their product in active training environments with 300+ end-users and realized significant impact through saving time, increasing task completion, and improving accountability.

 The concept for EZTrain started with a team of students at Duke University in a class called “Hacking for Defense”, which is a national security innovation network program with classes across different universities.